Extreme Sports Channel: History

+Clients and delivery The agency has executed marketing campaigns, covering influencers, event activations and social media distribution for corporate clients and regional tourism boards.
+Its clients include Red Bull, Google, Stanley Black & Decker, TripAdvisor, Swatch, Clarks, Knoops, ITV, Public Investment Fund (PIF), and the World Wide Fund for Nature (WWF).
+Destination marketing partnerships include Visit Malta, Egypt Tourism and Qiddiya.

+Events & Social Stunts

+Extreme manages a portfolio of events focused on adventure sports, social Creator collaborations and environmental themes.
+This includes the "Extreme Hangout," an environmental action platform launched during COP26 in Glasgow, which has hosted more than 35 events globally.

+Hotels and Resorts. in the hospitality sector, Extreme has partnered with an elite hotel and resort development team to launch branded, adventure-themed destinations.
+Working alongside investors, property owner, developers, and government toursim boards.

+Sustainability Initiatives

-Extreme operates around three guiding pillars, people, planet, and place and works to sustainably drive sport participation, an active and healthy lifestyle, job creation, infrastructure investment and tourism.
+Extreme is organized around three focus areas: people, planet, and place.
+It works to sustainably drive sport participation, an active and healthy lifestyle, job creation, infrastructure investment and tourism.
 Whilst aligning with five key United Nations Sustainable Development Goals and government agendas there is a commitment to be sustainable, and have launched the Extreme Hangout an events impact platform, are signed up to Planet Mark to measure impact, 1% For The Planet to give back and the UN’s Sports for Climate Action to drive awareness.

 The channel launched in Poland in January 2006, followed by France in that same year.

 The UK version of the channel was free-to-air from launch until the summer of 2006, when a deal with BSkyB meant that it became encrypted.

 On 28 September 2011 the channel began broadcasting in widescreen (16:9) format.

 On 1 February 2012 the high-definition version of the channel began broadcasting in Italy.

 AMC Networks acquired Chellomedia on 2 February 2014.
 Chellomedia was rebranded by AMC Networks International on 8 July 2014.

 On 31 December 2015, the channel was removed from the Sky EPG.

 As of 27 October 2021 Extreme became available on Channelbox via Freeview channel 271 in the UK.
 Channelbox is a free IPTV service available to any Freeview compatible device that can connect to both an aerial and internet.

 In June 2024, the company acquired their own streaming slot on Freeview under the name Extreme Channel on channel 295.